oxur/rucksack/README.md

 7 records (of 7 total)
 ```

+It is also possible to perform negative filtering using `--exclude`.
+Additionally, `--include` is provided as an alias for `--filter`.

 You may sort on `score` (strength), `user`, or `url`.
 If not provided, `url` sorting is used.
 Also note that `order-by` is provided as an alias for `sort-by`.

 ### Grouping Results